.NET Core on LinuxDevOps is on the rise

 Puppet manifests.
 To deliver and manage the configuration of the service and application, you had to write cool recipes.
 The pencil roll eloquently shows how quickly and efficiently it was done.

 Delivery method.
 The standard is RPM.
-Everyone understands that in Linux there is no way without it, but the project itself after assembly was a set of executable DLL files.
-There were about 150 of them, the project is quite heavy.
-The only harmonious solution is to pack this binary into RPM and deploy the application from it.
+Everyone understands that in Linux There was no way around it, but the project itself, after being built, was a collection of executable DLL files.
+There were about 150 of them, making the project quite heavy.
+The only sustainable solution was to package these binaries into RPM and deploy the application from there.

-Setting up TFS came down to setting up Pipeline.
-Previously, we collected all Windows projects on Windows agents, and now a Linux agent appears - a Build agent that needs to be included in the build group, enriched with some artifacts, to say what type of projects will be built on this Build agent, and somehow modify Pipeline.
+Setting up TFS It all boiled down to setting up the Pipeline.
+Previously, we used to build on Windows-all agents Windows-projects, and now it appears Linux-agent — a Build agent that needs to be included in the build group, enriched with some artifacts, specified what type of projects will be built on this Build agent, and the Pipeline modified in some way.

 IdentityServer.
 ADFS is not our way, we drown for Open Source.